j9brown/pdlc/README.md

 - Wiring: minimum 20 AWG (0.5 mm²)
 - Circuit protection
   - Internal: built-in 2 A polyfuse, transient voltage suppressor, reverse polarity protection, and under voltage lock-out below 9 V
-  - External: recommend adding a 3 A fuse or circuit breaker to protect the wiring to the device
+  - External: add a 3 A fuse or circuit breaker to protect the wiring to the device

 Load: